 The full lineage of the tree can be accessed by querying any

-with the tree keyword.
+TreeNode with the

 Fields can be queried for the tree by including the field name.

 >>> print (my_tree["tree", "virial_radius"]) [ 2277.73669065 2290.65899281 2301.43165468 2311.47625899 2313.99280576 ...
 434.59856115 410.13381295 411.25755396] kpc